MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-install-with-jamf.md

 >[!IMPORTANT]
 >Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-## Prerequsites
+This topic describes how to install Microsoft Defender ATP for Mac.
+It supports the preview program and the information here is subject to change.
+Microsoft Defender ATP for Mac is not yet widely available, and this topic only applies to enterprise customers who have been accepted into the preview program.

+## Prerequisites and system requirements

+Before you get started, please see [the main Microsoft Defender ATP for Mac page]((microsoft-defender-atp.md)) for a description of prerequisites and system requirements for the current software version.

-You need to be familiar with JAMF administration tasks, have a JAMF tenant, and know how to deploy packages.
-This includes a properly configured distribution point.
-JAMF has many alternative ways to complete the same task.
-These instructions provide you an example for most common processes.
+In addition, for JAMF deployment, you need to be familiar with JAMF administration tasks, have a JAMF tenant, and know how to deploy packages.
+This includes having a properly configured distribution point.
+JAMF has many ways to complete the same task.
+These instructions provide an example for most common processes.
 Your organization might use a different workflow.

 ## Download installation and onboarding packages